Rini23Laha/Python_DE_Learnings/README.md

 f string , .format method

 Here we have introduced loguru whenever we use any library in the code we should create requirement.txt

+##### Lecture 3 ####

+1. What are the python operators
+2. How BODMAS rule works here
+3. What is the floor and CIEL in python
+4. What is modulo operator
+5. What are the types of type casting
+6. How can i take input from user

+what is the operators?
+operation --> that we are going to perform on any numbers like sum , sub ,mul , divide, mod , floor division, power , Absolute

+## what are type of typecasting

+# 1. explicit typecasting -- as a developer we are casting
+# 2. Implicit typecasting -- when python internally does it